Copper Roofing Systems

 Copper is inherently non-combustible (ASTM E136; melting point 1,984°F) — the strongest fire performance specification available, applicable in wildfire-zone California, Arizona, and Texas Mediterranean residential applications.

 Color is intrinsic to copper — no glaze, mineral coating, or applied finish to fail.
-The roof evolves through documented oxidation chemistry: salmon-pink to russet bronze (weeks), matte chocolate brown CuO (1–3 years), and ultimately verdigris green-blue (brochantite, antlerite, posnjakite).
-The patina is the material’s self-passivating protective system.
+The roof typically evolves through natural oxidation: salmon-pink to russet bronze, then chocolate-brown CuO, and ultimately verdigris green-blue (brochantite, antlerite, posnjakite).
+Patina is copper's natural weathered surface; its rate and uniformity vary with environmental and atmospheric conditions and are not guaranteed.

 UL 2218 Class 4 Impact / 120 mph Wind